17 Things You Should Know Before Renting a Car in Portugal

 National and local roads

-The main and complementary routes are roads that better distribute the flow of cars on the roads, and also have stretches that enter cities and help in the flow of the daily traffic.
+The main and complementary routes are roads that better distribute the flow of cars on the roads, and also have stretches that enter cities and help in the flow of daily traffic.

 Also known as two-way roads, national roads are the old roads that cut Portugal from North to South and were replaced by freeways.